DFalzoneUNO/csfinal/README.md

 @scene wake-up-in-dungeon:
   # This is a comment.
   # A scene may have one "flavortext" directive.
 This contains text to be
   # printed before presenting the scene's options.
+A string can have newlines in it.
+  # N spaces will be replaced with a single space for any value of N.
   flavortext {
-    You wake up in a dark, musty dungeon.
+    "You wake up in a dark, musty dungeon.
     There's very little light except for a high-placed window with bars.
-    Your head hurts terribly; you don't know why.
+    Your head hurts terribly; you don't know why."
   };

   # A scene must have a "select" directive.
 This lists the options that a